 Remember to discard any leftover stroganoff that has been left at room temperature for more than two hours to ensure food safety.
 With proper storage and handling, you can safely enjoy your leftover pork roast stroganoff for future meals.

-- If you prefer to not cook with wine substitute an equal amount of chicken broth.
+- White Wine: Choose a drier wine like a pinot grigio.
+If you prefer to not cook with wine substitute an equal amount of chicken broth.

 - Cook the stroganoff gently.
 Once you've combined the ingredients and brought the sauce to a simmer, avoid boiling it vigorously.
 Simmering gently will help meld the flavors together and prevent the sauce from breaking.